kant2002/WinFormsComInterop/README.md

-TestBed for experimenting with WinForms and NativeAOT
+ComWrappers required to run NativeAOT and WinForms
 =====================================================

+This repository has ComWrappers implementation for WinForms.
+In additional to that, it allow use WinForms and NativeAOT together.

 Test that normal CoreCLR works